herumi/fmath/readme.md

 It is no problem.
 Please change #if 1 in fmath.hpp:423 if you worry about it.
 But it causes a little slower.

+-ffast-math option of gcc may generate bad code for fmath::expd.

 License
 -----------